sreeja7748/ChakraDrishti/README.md

 - Removing development artifacts before deployment

 Python's *random* module is used for simulation behavior and reproducibility.
 It is not used for cryptographic security.

+---

+## ⚠️ Important Scope

+ChakraDrishti is currently a simulation and scheduling prototype.

+It does not currently perform:

+- Real RF signal acquisition
+- Hardware-based SDR reception
+- Waveform classification
+- Automatic emitter identification
+- Real-world spectrum interception
+- RF transmission or jamming

+The simulated environment provides controlled ground truth for evaluating the receiver and scheduling algorithms.

+---

+## 💡 Innovation

+The primary focus of ChakraDrishti is not inventing a new reinforcement-learning algorithm.

+Instead, the project explores the application of lightweight reinforcement learning to an RF/EW scanning problem where:

+- The receiver has limited sensing capacity.
+- Only one frequency band can be scanned at a time.
+- The scheduler must make sequential decisions.
+- Feedback from previous scans can influence future decisions.
+- Temporal patterns can be exploited to improve scanning efficiency.

+The project also compares reinforcement learning with several traditional and alternative scheduling strategies.